ajrobbins04/python_dataStructures/md/queues.md

 * Implement the return_book() method so a book gets added back into the inventory if its waitlist is empty, or it "gives" the book to the next person on the waitlist.
 * Implement the print_waitlist() method to show all the card barcodes that are stored in a book's waitlist.
-Rank each barcode according to its position in the waitlist (1 would be at the head).
+Rank each barcode according to its position in the waitlist (1 would be at the front).
 * Implement the display_status() method to provide updates on a book's status.
     * Is the book available to be checked out?
     * If it isn't available, then is there currently a waitlist?